 But guess what—with older kids come a lot of independence.
 Even though my five-year-old is awake the entire day, he’s able to entertain himself.

-I loved the Playtex Vent-Air bottles with just five parts, but I still hated washing all those bottles.
+I loved the Playtex Vent-Air bottles (affiliate link) with just five parts, but I still hated washing all those bottles.
 And with twins, that meant all those parts times two.

 Definitely didn’t cherish that moment.